The Rise of Language Models in Mining Software Repositories: A Survey: Language Models Employed in MSR

-\begin{response}{{Answer to RQ$_3$: What types of LMs are adopted in MSR, and how has their use evolved?}} The landscape of LMs is dominated by encoder-only architectures such as BERT and RoBERTa (83 combined uses, 35.4\%), while the GPT family represents the second most frequent group (48 uses, 20.4\%).
-Text-oriented models account for the majority of uses (62\%), followed by code-oriented (18\%), multimodal (12\%), and embedding-focused models (8\%).
-Most reported uses (134, 57\%) involve models under 0.5B parameters, predominantly fine-tuned on labelled repository data, whereas larger models tend to be used directly via prompting without fine-tuning.
+\begin{response}{{Answer to RQ$_3$: What types of LMs are adopted in MSR, and how has their use evolved?}} The landscape of LMs is dominated by encoder-only architectures such as BERT and RoBERTa (29.4\%), while the GPT family represents the second most frequent group (22\%).
+Text-oriented models account for the majority of uses (59.1\%), followed by multimodal (18.9\%), code-oriented (13.1\%), embedding (8.7\%), and vision models (0.2\%).
+Most reported uses (46.5\%) involve models under 0.5B parameters, predominantly fine-tuned on labeled repository data, whereas larger models tend to be used directly via prompting without fine-tuning.
+Encoder-only models, particularly the BERT family, dominate discriminative tasks such as classification, retrieval, and extraction, whereas decoder-only and encoder-decoder models (e.g., the GPT and T5 families) are primarily adopted for generation-oriented tasks.
 Over time, the landscape has shifted considerably.
-Although adoption was almost exclusively concentrated on encoder-only models under 0.5B parameters before 2023, by 2025, LLMs had become the most prevalent category, reflecting a broader transition from lightweight encoder-based architectures toward large, instruction-tuned models. \end{response}
+Although adoption was almost exclusively concentrated on encoder-only models under 0.5B parameters before 2023, the use of LLMs increased substantially in subsequent years, resulting in a more diverse ecosystem in which encoder-based architectures and large, instruction-tuned models coexist. \end{response}